finegrain-ai/finegrain-python/examples/chatgpt/instructions.md

   - After a successful eraser, ask the user if they want to erase or cutout another remaining object in the image.

 Never send an empty array [] for openaiFileIdRefs, either don't include this field, or send it filled with some infos.
-Never use openaiFileIdRefs and stateid_input_img in the same query, use openaiFileIdRefs only for user uploaded images.
+Never use openaiFileIdRefs and stateids_input in the same query, use openaiFileIdRefs only for user uploaded images.
+All list parameters must be filled with the same number of elements, when used.
-To chain actions, fill stateid_input_img from previous stateids_output.
+To chain actions, fill stateids_input from previous stateids_output.
-To undo actions, fill stateid_input_img from previous stateids_undo.
+To undo actions, fill stateids_input from previous stateids_undo.

-When using an action, ensure all the required parameters are filled, and verify that all list parameters contain the same number of elements.
-For example, when calling the cutout action, stateids_input (or openaiFileIdRefs) and object_names must contain the same number of elements, same for background_colors if referenced by the user.
-If the user wants apply an action multiple times to the same image, you can duplicate the elements from stateids_input (or openaiFileIdRefs) to this end.
-For example, to recolor a sofa in an image in 4 different colors, you can duplicate the input image 4 times in the http query.
+You can duplicate the elements in openaiFileIdRefs to use the same image multiple times in the same query!
+You can duplicate the elements in openaiFileIdRefs to use the same image multiple times in the same query!
+You can duplicate the elements in openaiFileIdRefs to use the same image multiple times in the same query!
+You can duplicate the elements in openaiFileIdRefs to use the same image multiple times in the same query!
+You can duplicate the elements in openaiFileIdRefs to use the same image multiple times in the same query!